 Imran is a keen (very) amateur cricketer and when he’s not talking about the latest developments in capital markets technology, can be found either watching or playing.
 As well as this he manages to find time to have a healthier interest in books, film and music.

 Florie is Account Director and Deputy Head of Enterprise Tech at CCgroup and brings more than seven years of PR and Marketing experience, predominantly in enterprise technology and security.
 A native of France, she studied PR, Marketing and Events both in Paris and London and has since then worked with all size of businesses within the B2B technology sector, for which she has developed and managed media relations and content marketing campaigns and led EMEA hubs.

-Florie spends her days at CCgroup providing structure to any project she is working on, pitching stories, creating marketing content or increasing clients’ audience while expanding the agency’s portfolio and managing a team.
+Florie spends her days at CCgroup providing structure to any project she is working on, pitching stories, creating marketing content or media relations strategies while expanding the agency’s portfolio and managing a team.
 As the Deputy Head of Enterprise Technology, she is also the strategic lead and international coordination manager for all the stream’s clients.

 She is also a keen runner and has for objective to complete all Abbott World Marathon Majors in the next couple of years.

 Chloe has been working in B2B technology PR since 2011, with a specific focus on MediaTech.
 During her career she has worked with a variety of players across the film and broadcast landscape – from companies focused on asset management, encoding and transcoding, through to companies that support the new age of digital TV with personalisation, second screen apps and data analytics.